yooooka/wcag2.2-cheatsheet/README.md

 by Yoshiko Oka Wright

 Learned to make those PDFs accessible.
-The files are including links to Web Content Accessibility Guidelines 2.2 documantations (English and Japanese).
+The success criteria are including links to Web Content Accessibility Guidelines 2.2 documantations (English and Japanese).
+Feel free to use them!

 - [English 英語](https://yooooka.github.io/wcag2.2-cheatsheet/WCAG2.2-A3-EN.pdf)